Geode-solutions/OpenGeodeWeb-Back/README.md

 ## Introduction

-OpenGeodeWeb-Back is an open source framework that proposes handy functions and wrappers for the OpenGeode ecosystem
+OpenGeodeWeb-Back is an open source framework that proposes handy python functions and wrappers for the OpenGeode ecosystem

 ## Changelog